shoaibsufi/2014-01-14-manchester/shell/README.md

 shell.
 There are many different terminal programs that vary across operating systems.

-To open a terminal, just single click on the "Terminal" icon on the Desktop.
+To open a terminal (on Linux), just single click on the "Terminal" icon on the Desktop.
+If you don't know how to start the terminal program on your platform please ask for help.

 # The Example: Manipulating Experimental Data Files